1. Class registration

 Students from all genders are allowed to join classes at Pole Flow Berlin.
 If you are under 16 we ask to provide a written consent from your legal guardian.
 If a student shows up later than 10 minutes to class, Pole Flow maintains the right to refuse the student from joining the class due to safety reasons.
 Class credit will still be taken in account.
 To join classes you agree and accept our Corona Protokol (Hygiene Rules).

 3. Cancellation Policy

-Cancellation of booking of a studio or online class can be done free of charge at least 48 hours (for studio classes) or 24 hours (for online classes) in advance.
+Cancellation of booking of a studio or online class can be done free of charge at least 24 hours in advance.
 After this time window any cancellation or ‘no show’ is still taken in account and no refund is offered.

 4. Photos and Videos

 Students and trainers may take photos or videos of themselves at the end of the class, provided that no other participant is present in the video or with their consent to appear in a video which may be shared on social media.

 All participants and members of Pole Flow Berlin hereby confirm that their psychological and physical condition is in good condition sufficient to join an acrobatic pole dance class.
 If the health or well-being of the student changes, the instructors must be informed.
 Pole Flow Berlin is not liable for damage to the health of its members,theft, loss of personal belongings or any other loss in the studio or building space.
 Participation is entirely the responsibility of the participant.